su-ntu-ctp/6m-software-1.4-scrum/lesson.md

 ### Activity - Research

-Choose 3 among the following Agile Methodologies and research how each is conducted:
+Break out into groups of 3 and choose 2 among the following Agile Methodologies and research how each is conducted:
 - Extreme Programming (XP)
 - Crystal
 - Dynamic Systems Development Method (DSDM)